MonkModeMan/ai-news-curation-site/astro-site/src/content/posts/2025-06-20-kv-cache-from-scratch-in-nanovlm-38726c.md

 - During generation, we only compute and for the new token, and append them to the cache.
 - We compute for the current token and use it with the cached and to get the output.
 This changes generation from full-sequence re-computation to a lightweight, incremental update.
-✅ In practice, this cache is a per-layer dictionary with keys &quot;key&quot; and &quot;value&quot;, each of shape ( batch_size
+✅ In practice, this cache is a per-layer dictionary with keys "key" and "value", each of shape ( batch_size
 ,num_heads
 ,seq_len_cached